Jauoad/Caluspire/README.md

     - `Program.cs`: Application orchestration and startup
   - **Caluspire.Tests/** ✅ Unit/integration tests (to be implemented)
     - `WebTests.cs`: Placeholder for future tests
+ - **Caluspire.AI/** App for AI/ML models and algorithms for advanced decision-making
+   - **Data/**: Contains raw data input and pre-processing tools used by ML models
+   - **Helpers/**: Includes helper functions to aid with model training, evaluation, and testing
+   - **Models/**: Stores machine learning models, including trained models, algorithms, and configurations
+   - **Services/**: Provides services for running AI models, predictions, and managing model life cycle

 ---